bekirbakar/academics-workspace/README.md

 [See My ResearchGate Profile](https://www.researchgate.net/profile/Bekir-Bakar)

-This repository contains the resources of the below publications.
+This repository contains the resources of some academic works like publications, and presentations.
 Files in the `.gitignore` are available upon request.

 ## Journal 2022